kukhariev/ngx-uploadx/README.md

 - `metadata`: Custom uploads metadata

 - `uploaderClass`: provide a user-defined class to support another upload protocol or to extend an existing one.
-Examples : [internal](src/uploadx/src/uploaderx.ts) and [uploader-examples](uploader-examples)

 - `token`: Authorization token as a `string` or function returning a `string` or `Promise<string>`